srimansubash/CabManagementSystem_TAXI/README.md

+# For LIVE DEMO - Blue Taxi - Cab Management System

+A static website for taxi booking and management built with HTML, CSS, and JavaScript.

+## Features

+- Customer review system
+- Admin login and registration
+- Responsive design
+- LocalStorage for data persistence

+## How to Deploy on GitHub Pages

+1. Create a new repository on GitHub
+2. Upload all files to the repository
+3. Go to Settings → Pages
+4. Set source to `main` branch
+5. Your site will be live at `https://yourusername.github.io/CabManagementSystem/`

+## Default Admin Credentials

+- Username: `admin`
+- Password: `admin123`

+## Technologies Used

+- HTML5
+- CSS3
+- JavaScript (ES6)
+- LocalStorage API
+- Font Awesome Icons

+## Browser Compatibility

+Works on all modern browsers that support localStorage.

+## License

+Free to use for educational purposes.

+**ACTUAL PROJECT:**
 Developed a cab management system using HTML, CSS, Bootstrap for frontend, MySQL with XAMPP, PHP for backend.
 It monitors taxi conditions, schedules servicing, and enhances performance for user satisfaction.